hashicorp/packer/website/source/intro/use-cases.html.md

 As part of this pipeline, the newly created images can then be launched and tested, verifying the infrastructure changes work.
-If the tests pass, you can be confident that that image will work when deployed.
+If the tests pass, you can be confident that the image will work when deployed.
 This brings a new level of stability and testability to infrastructure changes.

 ### Dev/Prod Parity